TREATMENT AND CARE

 There are times in which a medical student may not know the answer to someone’s question, hence they will often reach out for guidance from their attending physician.
-It is important for patients to know that these medical students already have quite advanced training experience and are able to deliver good services even if they are in a stage of continued learning.
+It is important for patients to know that these medical students already have quite advanced training experience.
+The students are able to deliver good services during this stage of continued learning.

 Sometimes a patient might request to not work with a student physician.
 We are happy to listen to and seek to understand such requests, but ultimately this is at the discretion of the medical team.
 In receiving care through a teaching hospital such as the University of Colorado, it is understood that the teaching mission overall enriches the clinical care of each patient.
-At CeDAR, we follow the same policies for all clinicians and ask that patients seek to work collaboratively with the team on which they are assigned.
+At CeDAR, we follow the same policies for all clinicians.
+We ask that patients seek to work collaboratively with their assigned team.
 Individuals who are constantly requesting changes and adjustments for a multitude of reasons are likely struggling with issues around control and trust.

 Some CeDAR medical teams have an ongoing resident physician providing care for a two-month period of time.
-These individuals are already licensed physicians in their second year of psychiatry training.
+These residents are licensed physicians in their second year of psychiatry training.
 They are able to recommend medication approaches and deliver therapy.
-Our goal with these trainees is to enhance their knowledge around addiction recovery, such that they can blend these principles with quality psychiatric care.
+Our goal with these trainees is to enhance their knowledge around addiction recovery.
+Ultimately they will go on to blend these principles with quality psychiatric care.

-Finally, CeDAR serves as an educational site for what is called “Fellowship” training.
-This provides advanced credentialing for psychiatrists and addiction medicine professionals who are interested in having focused careers in addiction treatment.
+Finally, CeDAR serves as an educational site for “Fellowship” training.
+This provides advanced credentialing for psychiatrists and addiction medicine professionals interested in having focused careers in addiction treatment.
 Some of these fellows eventually move on to becoming faculty at the University of Colorado.
 Through completing a fellowship, physicians have achieved master-level expertise around the art and science of addiction treatment.

 Our clinical nursing team also provides mentorship and supervised training for young nurses through the University of Colorado School of Nursing.
 These nurses may be interested in focused careers around psychiatry or addiction treatment or may be learning general nursing practice.